tianyingw/tianyingw.github.io/research.md

 - "A Deep Learning model for breast cancer risk prediction based on mammograms". (with Wei, Y., Terry MB. and Tehranifar, P.)

-- "A Fast Algorithm for quantile process estimation via parametrix simplex approach". (with Wei, Y. and Fang, E.)
+- "A Fast Algorithm for quantile process estimation via parametric simplex approach". (with Wei, Y. and Fang, E.)

 - "Genotype-by-environment interactions analysis for heterogeneous quantile genetic effects on phenotypic variability". (with Wei, Y. and Ionita-Laza, I.)